 If you have a warrant out for your arrest, and that warrant is for a felony offense, you’re automatically disqualified from a commercial driver’s license until the warrant is released.
 Warrants for traffic tickets or traffic violations might not prevent you from receiving a CDL.
 In some cases, you might be able to take your driving test and receive your commercial driver’s license with an active warrant; however, you could have trouble securing a job with traffic warrants.

 Many employers hiring professional drivers inspect their traffic histories thoroughly to reduce risk.
-In this scenario, it might be easier to earn the trust of a small company rather than a large corporation when applying for a driving position.
-It may also be worth having your driving record evaluated by a trusted defense lawyer.
+In this scenario, it might be easier to earn the faith of a small company rather than a large corporation when applying for a driving position.
+It may also be worth having your driving record evaluated by an experienced defense lawyer.

 How a DUI Can Affect your CDL Prospects